Ashland Watershed Youth Training and Employment Program

 Spend Your Summer Making A Difference!

-During the summer 2017 season, Lomakatsi Restoration Project invites 20 juniors and seniors from Medford, Phoenix and Ashland High Schools to get employed and gain hands-on workforce training and educational experiences in ecological restoration and ecosystem management.
+During the summer 2018 season, Lomakatsi Restoration Project invites 20 juniors and seniors from Medford, Phoenix, Talent and Ashland area high schools to apply for employment to gain hands-on training and educational experiences in ecological restoration and ecosystem management.
 Put on your boots and gloves and get to work restoring the forests and streams of southwest Oregon.

 During this four-week intensive, program participants will be employed by Lomakatsi’s hands-on workforce training and environmental education program.
 Selected students will be paid $11 an hour to conduct work projects four days per week.